 There is an even more serious concern.
 A slogan like “men are more likely to be raped than falsely accused” is not used neutrally.
 It is by its very nature only used when the prosecution of a rape case has inflamed passions, typically on social media.
 In that scenario, the relevant population for the question of false accusations is not ‘all men’, but ‘all men who are accused of rape’.
 It would sound ridiculous to ask “what proportion of men who are accused of rape are themselves victims of rape?”, of course.
 But the statistical comparison only works if the same controls are embedded in the data.
 Otherwise we are confounding ourselves with irrelevant statistics.

 The trouble with fact checking is that by checking a ‘fact’ it endorses the epistemic framework in which the ‘fact’ is produced, e.g. that a putative comparison between the Crime Survey and prosecution records is a statistically valid idea in the first place.
 Fact-checking therefore is in the unenviable position of reproducing the questionable premises of the ‘fact’ it is checking.
 Channel 4 is unlikely to conclude by saying ‘we cannot know and any comparison purportedly based on data is meaningless’, but that is the only honest response.
 By assessing whether the data backs up the claim, however, it implicitly accepts that the data can back up the claim – and that apples may speak to oranges on equal terms.
-They cannot, and nor should we spread the idea that they can.
+They cannot.